 So it’s begun.
 The process of turning the guest room into the girls’ shared room is underway.
-A couple weeks ago, Matt and I decided to tackle a project that I’d been dreaming about for this room, a board and batten accent wall.
+A couple weeks ago, Matt and I decided to tackle our latest home improvement project that I’d been dreaming about for this room, a board and batten accent wall.
 I love a good accent wall.
 I think board and batten especially, gives dimension and texture to a space.
 We did a very easy board and batten in our guest bathroom last year.
 This time we opted for a horizontal board and batten and I love the way it turned out.

 The installation of this accent wall really took just a few hours.
 I convinced Matt to do it in the morning and by the evening the board and batten was complete and the next day we had painted the entire room.

 Supplies needed for the board and batten tutorial:

 - Ryobi nail gun

 The first thing you’ll need to decide is how much space you’d like to have between each board.
 We decided on a 10″ space between each board left us with a reasonable gap at the top and bottom.
 You don’t want a tiny gap on the top or bottom.

 After we decided where we were going to attach the first board, we set up our laser level to get a perfectly straight line.